-“We are seeking to grow and succeed so we are able to offer additional benefits and incentives to our staff and so we can help even more folks than we do now,” he adds.
+“We are seeking to grow so we are able to offer additional benefits and incentives to our staff and so we can help even more folks than we do now,” he adds.

 “We’ve been meeting with mortgage lenders, banks, and real estate agents to find out what they are looking for in real estate lawyers so we can build the best experience possible for real estate clients,” he says.

 In April 2020, Will opened a second location in the Market Common.

 “We made the decision for the convenience of our clients,” he says.
 “With real estate booming in the Market Common, it seemed very convenient for real estate closings.
 And, I’ve been working in this area since the beginning, so it seemed like a natural fit.”

 Will values his ability to spend time with his clients one-on-one no matter the case.

 “I know the bigger I get, the harder it is to do that,” he says.
 “So I hired appropriate staffing and put systems in place so I’m still a major part of the client relationship.”

 Will began an eight-page quarterly newsletter that he sends out to his existing clients so they can keep abreast of his firm’s news.

 “It’s just a fun way for us to keep in touch with them,” he adds.
 “We include things like recipes and crossword puzzles.